 where-

-CPI4 means forecast CPI for the quarter that coincides with the end of the disclosure year; and
+CPI4 means forecast CPI for CPP revaluation for the quarter that coincides with the end of the disclosure year; and

-CPI4-4 means forecast CPI for the quarter that coincides with the end of the preceding disclosure year.
+CPI4-4 means forecast CPI for CPP revaluation for the quarter that coincides with the end of the preceding disclosure year.

+Forecast CPI for CPP revaluation means, for the purpose of subclause (4), when calculating the revaluation rate-

+in the CPP regulatory period and up to the end of the DPP regulatory period, as for forecast CPI for DPP revaluation in accordance with clause 4.2.3(4); and

+for each later quarter for which a forecast of the change in headline CPI has been included in the Monetary Policy Statement last issued by the Reserve Bank of New Zealand prior to the date for which the vanilla WACC applicable to the relevant DPP regulatory period was determined, the CPI last applying under paragraph (a) extended by the forecast change; and

+in respect of later quarters, the forecast last applying under paragraph (b), adjusted such that an equal increment or decrement made to that forecast for each of the following three years results in the forecast for the last of those years being equal to the target midpoint for the change in headline CPI set out in the Monetary Policy Statement referred to in paragraph (b).

 Forecast value of commissioned assets

-Forecast value of commissioned asset, in relation to an asset for which capital expenditure is included in forecast capital expenditure (including an asset in respect of which capital contributions are or are forecast to be received, or a vested asset) is the forecast cost of the asset to a GDB determined by applying GAAP to the asset as on its forecast commissioning date, except that, subject to subclauses (2) and (3), the cost of-
+Forecast value of commissioned asset, in relation to an asset for which capital expenditure is included in forecast capital expenditure (including an asset in respect of which capital contributions are or are forecast to be received, or a vested asset), means the forecast cost of the asset to a GDB determined by applying GAAP to the asset as on its forecast commissioning date, except that, subject to subclauses (2) and (3), the cost of-

 an intangible asset, unless it is-